 Welcome

-Shakespeare and His Sisters on Site looks at the parallels between plays by Shakespeare and women dramatists of the sixteenth and seventeenth century.
+Shakespeare and His Sisters on Site investigates site-specific performances of plays by Shakespeare and by women dramatists of the sixteenth and seventeenth century.

-Visit ‘News & Events‘ to see upcoming events, learn more about who we are and our approach in the ‘About‘ section of the website, and see some of our recent productions below.
+Visit ‘News & Events‘ to see upcoming events, learn more about who we are and our approach in the ‘About‘ section of the website, and view recordings of some of our recent productions below.

 Recent Productions